Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

 \subsection{Synthetic experiments on the selected railway line}

 As the first set of experiments we address, synthetic instances on a part of the network - railway line KO-GLC, see Fig~\ref{fig::network}.
-The goal in these scenarios is to compare the CPLEX and CQM solvers for: the double track line ($line1$), the double track line with closures ($line2$), and the single track line ($line3$).
+The goal in these scenarios is to compare the CPLEX and CQM solvers for: the double-track line ($line1$), the double-track line with closures ($line2$), and the single-track line ($line3$).
 Shunting movements and rolling stock circulation are not considered in this set of experiments.
-In particular, the addressed configurations are the following: \begin{enumerate} \item $Line1$, the double track line with dense traffic.
-We use cyclic $3$-hour timetable with $10$ trains each hour and each direction, i.e. we have $59$ trains. \item $Line2$, similar to $line1$, with the additional closure of one of the tracks between ZZ and RCB.
-We use a cyclic $2$-hour timetable with $10$ trains each hour and each direction, i.e. we have $40$ trains. \item $Line3$, the whole line is considered as a single track, with a timetable of $3$ hours traffic and $21$ trains. \end{enumerate} For $line1$ and $line3$, the original timetable is feasible, while for $line2$ it is not feasible due to the closure.
-For each of the lines we compute $12$ instances, each with different initial delays of trains subsets.
-Instance $0$ yields no initial delays.
+In particular, the addressed configurations are the following: \begin{enumerate} \item $line1$, the double-track line with dense traffic (As illustrated in Fig~\ref{fig::network}, we have $3$ decision stations: KO, CB and GLC).
+We use 3 periods of an hourly repeating timetable with $10$ trains each hour and in each direction.
+Here, and also in the following lines we did not consider one of the trains for practical reasons, thus we have $59$ trains in a three-hour time horizon. \item $line2$, similar to $line1$, with the additional closure of one of the tracks between ZZ and RCB, hence, these stations are added to the set of decision stations, and single-track traffic is assumed between them.
+We have $39$ trains on a two-hour time horizon. \item $line3$, the whole line is considered a single track.
+As in the "$line2$" case, we add two extra decision stations, ZZ and RCB where M-P and M-O are possible.
+We have $21$ trains in a three-hour time horizon. \end{enumerate} For $line1$ and $line3$, the original timetable would be feasible without the initial delays, while for $line2$ it is not feasible due to the closure.
+The instances are summarized in Tab~\ref{tab::instances_generic}.

+For each of the lines, we compute $12$ instances, each with different initial delays of train subsets.
+The initial delays were assigned manually, a-priory for each instance, choosing plausible values based on everyday practice.
+Instance $0$ has no initial delays.
 Thereafter, we use the parameter value $d_{\max} = 40\ \text{min}$, in all cases in this and subsequent subsection.
-Assuming that each train interacts with $N(d_{\max}) = 12$ trains for $line1$ and $line2$, and with $N(d_{\max}) = 6$ trains for $line3$, Eqs.~\eqref{eq::no_tvars} - \eqref{eq::no_vars}, \eqref{eq::no_contraints} allows us to quickly estimate the sizes of the problem.
-This sizes are compared with computed (comp.) actual number of variables and constraints (mean over instances) in Tab.~\ref{tab::no_vars_generic}.
-Here, $line2$ is the most complex in terms of constraints, what is reflected later by computational difficulties of some of its instances.
-Furthermore, $line2$ is partially double track and partially single track, hence the actual number of constraints is bounded from above by the estimate for the single track line and from below by the estimate for the double track line. $Line1$ includes double-, whereas $line3$ single-track segments only.
-There actual number of constraints and variables appeared to be close to the estimate.
+We chose its particular values by experimentation.